Supergiovane/node-red-contrib-sonospollytts/README.md

     Sonos Volume: set the preferred TTS volume, from 0 to 100<br/>
     Sonos Hailing: before the first TTS message of the message queues, Sonos will play an "hailing" sound.
 Leave blank for disabling the hailing.
 Put again hailing.mp3 to restore the hailing<br/>
     Node-Red IP: set IP of your node-red<br/>
-    Node-Red Port: normalli 1880.
+    Node-Red Port: normally 1880.
 If you've changed the default port, adjust this field consequently<br/>
     </p>
     <p>
     Known issues:<br/>